hee-suk-yoon/ESD/README.md

 ![](figure/esd.jpg)

 ## Requirements
-A suitable conda environment named subject-diffusion can be created and activated with:
+A suitable conda environment named esd can be created and activated with:
 ```
 conda env create -f environment.yaml
 conda activate esd